Maryrabota/MaryProject/README.md

 # MaryProject
-The framework fortesting an online marketplace
+The framework for testing an online marketplace